Pweidemueller/fullRankMatrix/README.md

 #> [1] "strawberry" "apple"      "summer"
 ```

-In terms of interpretation the individual axes of the space have no
+In terms of interpretation the individual axes of the constructed spaces
-meaning, but seeing that the space of `strawberry`, `apple` and `summer`
+are difficult to interpret, but we see that the axes of the space of
-show a significant association with the sweetness of fruit.
-A further
+`strawberry`, `apple` and `summer` show a significant association with
-resolution which of the three terms is most strongly associated with
+the sweetness of fruit.
+A further resolution which of the three terms is
-`sweetness` is not possible with the given number of observations, but
+most strongly associated with `sweetness` is not possible with the given
-there is definitely an association of `sweetness` with the space spanned
+number of observations, but there is definitely an association of
-by the three terms.
+`sweetness` with the space spanned by the three terms.

+If only a subset of all axes of a space show a significant association
+in the linear model fit, this could indicate that only a subset of
+linearly dependent columns that lie within the space spanned by the
+significantly associated axes drive this assocation.
+This would require
+some more detailed investigation by the user that would be specific to
+the use case.

 ## Other available packages that detect linear dependent columns